UCB-CyberSecurity-Cohort5/elk-stack-project-nrt-cyber-1991/README.md

 recreate the entire deployment pictured above.
 Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.

 * [Install-elk.yml](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-nrt-cyber-1991/blob/main/Ansible/install-elk.yml): Modifies virtual memory and enables configuration of Docker VMs in Ansible for DVWA Container.
-* [Filebeat-config.yml](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-nrt-cyber-1991/blob/main/Ansible/filebeat-config.yml): The configuhttps://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-nrt-cyber-1991/blob/main/Ansible/filebeat-config.ymlration file for
+* [Filebeat-config.yml](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-nrt-cyber-1991/blob/main/Ansible/filebeat-config.yml): The configuration file for
 * [Filebeat-playbook.yml](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-nrt-cyber-1991/blob/main/Ansible/filebeat-playbook.yml): The playbook that allows installation of Filebeat to the ELK Stack.
 * [Metricbeat-config.yml](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-nrt-cyber-1991/blob/main/Ansible/metricbeat-config.yml): The configuration file for
 * [Metricbeat-playbook.yml](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-nrt-cyber-1991/blob/main/Ansible/metricbeat-playbook.yml): The playbook that allows installation of Metricbeat to the ELK Stack.